jxnblk/blog/src/pages/interoperability.md

 Essentially, HTML templates written with either of these libraries isn't as portable as if we'd used a standard syntax, for example inline styles.
 Today's tools would make this a lot easier, using type checking, unit tests, and perhaps even AST parsing, but it would still create a barrier.

-The **interopability** among these libraries suffered because *what* they did, was different from *how* they did it.
+The **interopability** between these two libraries suffered because *what* they did, was different from *how* they did it.

-Around the same time, Etsy adopted a similar approach with different naming conventions, and as the years passed, so did BuzzFeed Solid and GitHub Primer – and now there are other open source libraries doing the same thing with, again, new naming conventions.
+Around the same time, Etsy adopted a similar approach with slightly different naming conventions, and as the years passed, so did BuzzFeed Solid, GitHub Primer, and Bootstrap – and now there are other open source libraries doing the same thing with, again, new naming conventions.
 I don't mean to call these projects out in a bad way – I think they took (what I think was) a good idea and made it work for their team.

 ## Learning from the past

 The paradigm of atomic/functional/utility CSS has passed.
-I don't think there are any problems left to solve in this space, and Tachyons has done the best job at it.
+I don't think there are any problems left to solve in this space, and, in my opinion, Tachyons has done the best job at it.
 It's still a valid approach to styling an application, but if you're using a modern front-end stack with React, I wouldn't recommend using a CSS library like these to build out an application.